At Southfields Primary School we have a very vibrant music department.

 Children with special needs or who are gifted and talented

 We teach music to all children, whatever their ability, as part of the school curriculum policy to provide a broad and balanced education for all children.
-We provide learning opportunities matched to the needs of children with learning difficulties and also those who are gifted and talented and we take into account the targets set for individual children in their Individual Education Plans (IEPs)
+We provide learning opportunities matched to the needs of children with learning difficulties and also those who are gifted and talented and we take into account the targets set for individual children.

 Assessment and recording